-The Board is in the process of undertaking an assessment of its effectiveness by undertaking a Board Governance Analysis through the Institute of Directors of the United Kingdom.
-This assessment will review the Board's effectiveness in key areas including strategy, business principles, internal controls, risk management, performance management, boardroom activity and the Company's four standing committees and the role of the board members, including the Chairman.
-The results of the assessment will allow the Board to improve its effectiveness by identifying areas of strength as well as focusing on areas for development.
+In 2012, the Board undertook an assessment of its effectiveness by undertaking a Board Governance Analysis through the Institute of Directors of the United Kingdom.
+This assessment reviewed the Board's effectiveness in key areas including strategy, business principles, internal controls, risk management, performance management, boardroom activity and the Company's five standing committees and the role of the board members, including the Chairman.
+The results of the assessment showed that the Board was working effectively in the majority of areas and identified a couple of areas which required development which the Board plans to address.